 (1) A person must not be or become a beekeeper unless the person is a registered beekeeper.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) Subregulation (1) does not apply to a person who becomes a beekeeper only because of the ownership, or the charge, care or possession, of bees —